Amateur Photographer verdict

 As with other Android phones, and indeed other Samsungs, the native camera app for the S24 is pretty comprehensive, giving you lots of scope to create pictures exactly as you want them.

 The default mode, Photo, is probably the one most will use most regularly.
 Here you can switch between all three of the cameras lenses, or use digital zoom.
-You can also access settings such as aspect ratio and resolution – including switching to the full 50MP of the main sensor if you want to.
-Tapping the cog icon gives you the ability to adjust how much AI interference you can expect in each of your photos – switching it to Minimum should also increase the speed of operation but I’ve not had any problem with that so I’ve been leaving it to the maximum setting.
+Settings such as aspect ratio and resolution can also be accessed – including switching to the full 50MP of the main sensor if you want to.
+Tapping the cog icon lets you adjust how much AI interference you can expect in each of your photos – switching it to Minimum should also increase the speed of operation but I’ve not had any problem with that so I’ve been leaving it to the maximum setting.

-You can make a host of new edits with AI now.
+A host of new edits can now be made with AI.
 For example, you can move and replace objects or crop and rotate and use generative fill to fill in missing details.
 It’s fairly self-explanatory to use and also works quite quickly.
 Results however are varied – sometimes for example lots of fiddly details can result in a messy finish.
 It’s quite fun for removing unwanted objects (or people) from otherwise clean landscape type shots though.

 When you make any edits, the saved version will include a watermark to indicate that AI has been used.
 Information to that effect is also included in the image’s metadata too.